-The Code is designed to ensure that alcohol advertising and promotions are consistent with the need for social responsibility and moderation, and does not appeal to minors and is truthful in presentation.
+The Codes were designed to ensure that alcohol advertising and promotions are consistent with the need for social responsibility and moderation, does not appeal to minors and is truthful in presentation.

 There are four principles in the ASA Code for Advertising and Promotion of Alcohol, and three principles in the Alcohol Advertising and Promotion Code.

 No alcohol ads on TV between 6:00am and 8:30pm

-The ASA Code also limits the amount of exposure of alcohol advertising on television.
+The ASA Codes also limit the amount of exposure of alcohol advertising on television.
 The Code requires that no alcohol advertisements are permitted to be broadcast between 6:00am and 8:30pm.
 No such limits are required in other media (e.g. radio, internet) and the time restrictions do not apply to sponsorship advertisements.